Having a financial plan in place has been linked to both mental and physical wellbeing, as suggested in our Quality of Life Report 2024.

 We find it difficult to share our thoughts and worries about money.
 It’s easy to lose perspective and develop a skewed view of our finances.
 For example, you may feel:

 It’s good to talk.
-There are many benefits that come with talking about money, engaging with your long-term finances and planning your financial future.
-And we’re not just talking financial benefits, there are personal wellbeing benefits too.
+Many benefits come with talking about money, engaging with your long-term finances, and planning your financial future.
+And we’re not just talking about financial benefits, there are personal wellbeing benefits too.

 It can help you:

 When you bottle something up, it can cause a lot of stress and anxiety over time.
-Especially, when it’s to do with your finances.
+Especially, when it has to do with your finances.
 Many people feel this way – you’re not alone.

 No matter what your financial situation looks like, support is available.
 And talking to someone you trust can help you take action and feel more confident.